Andrew Robinson is the author of

 c.
 Indian History and Culture.

 Recent books include an illustrated history of earthquakes, Earthquake: Nature and Culture (2012), and a biography of Jean-Francois Champollion, Cracking the Egyptian Code (2012).
-His next book, India: A Short History, will be published by Thames & Hudson in March 2014.
+His current book, India: A Short History, was published by Thames & Hudson in March 2014.

 As a journalist, he